 In 2000 the Synod held it first International Servant Trip (IST) to Croatia and Bosnia.
-We sent 11 people from 5 congregations in New Jersey (and 2 from the Metro Washington DC Synod, and 1 Roman Catholic from Ramsey, NJ).
-This first Travel Team held 5 Friendship Camps in Bosnia and several Bible Camps in Lutheran Congregations in Croatia.
+We sent 11 people from five congregations in New Jersey (and two from the Metro Washington, D.C., Synod, and one Roman Catholic from Ramsey, N.J.).
+This first Travel Team held five Friendship Camps in Bosnia and several Bible Camps in Lutheran Congregations in Croatia.
 Friendship Camps are day-long camps held in orphanages and schools for children ages 10-13 (though we get younger and older children as well).
-At the Camps we lead cooperative games, do diversity training, provide art and music therapy, and offer as much fun and love as possible.
+At the camps, we lead cooperative games, do diversity training, provide art and music therapy, and offer as much fun and love as possible.

 In 2001 we returned to Bosnia and Croatia with a Travel Team of 27.
 In 2002 the New Jersey Synod became a Companion Synod to the Lutheran Church in Croatia and split the trip — one team and trip to Bosnia and one to Croatia.